How do I access the library to find scholarly journals?

 Here are step-by-step instructions for finding a scholarly journal article:

-- Start at the Library page.
+- Start at the Online Resources.

-- Choose a subject category.
+- Choose a subject category, depending on the class.

 - Choose a database.